Motorcycle Accidents: Common Causes

 Motorcycle riders are overrepresented in fatal traffic accidents:

-• In 2019 alone, motorcycles accounted for 3% of all registered vehicles in the United States, but motorcyclists made up 14% of all traffic deaths, according to the National Highway Traffic Safety Administration (NHTSA).
-And an estimated 84,000 motorcyclists were injured in accidents that year.
+• In 2021 alone, there were 5,932 motorcyclists killed, 14% of all traffic fatalities, according to the National Highway Traffic Safety Administration (NHTSA).
+An estimated 82,686 motorcyclists were injured in accidents that year.

 • Riding a motorcycle is inherently risky.
 But safe riding practices (and helmets) can reduce the number of injuries and deaths.